 Complete the following projects by close of FY 2024

-• Completion of "One Stop Student Services" for the Newark campus.
+- Completion of "One Stop Student Services" for the Newark campus. - Layout update, Renovation and Technology Upgrade of the Center for Technology - Renovation of the 5th and 6th floor

 A. Renovation of the West Essex Campus.